Air Fryer Recipe

 Method

-1. Rinse the bulgur wheat under cold water and place it in a pot with two cups of water and a pinch of salt.
-Bring to a boil, then simmer for 12-15 minutes until tender.
-Drain and cool.
+- Rinse the bulgur wheat under cold water, then put it in a pot with two cups of water and a pinch of salt.
+Bring to the boil, then simmer for 12-15 minutes until tender.
+Drain and leave to cool.

-2. In a large bowl, combine cooked bulgur wheat, grated halloumi, egg, onion, garlic, cumin, and smoked paprika.
-Mix well and season with salt and pepper.
+- In a large bowl, mix the cooked bulgur wheat with the grated halloumi, egg, onion, garlic, cumin and smoked paprika.
+Combine well, then season with salt and pepper.

-3. Form small patties from the mixture and place them on a plate lined with parchment paper.
+- Shape the mixture into small patties and set them on a plate lined with parchment paper.

-5. Lightly brush or spray the air fryer basket with olive oil.
-Place the cakes in the basket without touching each other.
+- Lightly brush or spray the air fryer basket with olive oil.
+Arrange the cakes in the basket so they are not touching.

-6. Cook for 8-10 minutes on each side until golden brown and crispy.
+- Cook for 8-10 minutes on each side, until golden brown and crisp.

-7. Remove from the air fryer and let rest on a wire rack.
+- Lift them out of the air fryer and leave to rest on a wire rack.
 Garnish with fresh parsley or mint and serve.

 Why this works in an air fryer